AGE OLD DISORDERS — AN ALTERNATIVE TREATMENT

-The most common is reactionary stemming from dysfunctional and abusive relationships and terrifying experiences.
-This is a triggered type of anxiety resulting from exposure to events or situations or simply discussions of those events and situations reminds the person and they are triggered.
+The most common is reactionary anxiety stemming from dysfunctional and abusive relationships and terrifying experiences.
+This is a triggered type of anxiety resulting from exposure to events or situations, or simply discussions of those events and situations.

 Generalized anxiety is rooted in a brain that is on alert and overly activated.
-Many people are born with this type of anxiety and it becomes more pronounced as a person matures from childhood into adulthood with its many pressures such as work place pressures and family pressures.
+Many people are born with a predisposition to anxiety and it becomes more pronounced as a person matures from childhood into adulthood.

 With each of these forms of anxiety, Tiger’s protocols will address the brain dysregulation and breathing patterns and possibly sleep disruption to bring calm and balance to the person suffering from anxiety.